 More recently my focus has been on contemporary, handmade jewellery that again uses rubber from repurposed cycle inner tubes.
 The result is Banshee Artwear, a collection of exclusive wearable art that's striking and bold.
 The jewellery ranges from statement pieces to alternative/punky and Boho-chic items.
 I also create simpler designs for everyday street wear that would complement most styles of clothing, and still be very distinctive.

 I find rubber to be a very versatile medium that allows me to create pieces that are rugged, as well as ones that are surprisingly refined.
 Being soft and supple, it also makes them extremely comfortable to wear.
 It develops an attractive sheen with wear and is a fabulous alternative to leather.
 The upcycling of inner tubes for my collection aligns with a long-held environmental ethic.
-I love the idea of transforming discarded, valueless items into gorgeous, wearable art.

-    Wendy’s current focus is to explore further the use of rubber in jewellery making, and to develop more techniques, including weaving.
+My current focus is to explore further the use of rubber in jewellery making, and to develop more techniques, including weaving.